JoeStrout/minibasic/README.md

 - immediate-mode commands like `PRINT 6*7` (or equivalent shorthand, `?6*7`)
 - program editing by entering a line number with code to insert/replace that line, or a line number alone to delete that line
 - expression parsing including all standard operators
+- support for multiple statements on one line, separated by `:`
 - program management:
   - `NEW`
   - `LIST` (note: not yet with range of line numbers)